-Although global disruption weakens both cross-modal alignment (image–text) and unimodal consistency (image–image), it often fails to inject sufficient density and strength into specific semantic regions since it primarily encourages large shifts in the overall embedding space.
-To fully disrupt semantic understanding, we introduce \emph{local semantic disruption}, which explicitly targets the set of visual tokens linked to each noun phrase.
-We restrict our focus to noun phrases because they provide stable visual anchors, while verbs usually rely on the visual evidence of associated objects (e.g., a person’s mouth and food for “eating”), which is already captured through noun-based patches.
-By concentrating perturbations on these tokens, our method increases perturbation density within semantically coherent areas, thereby breaking redundant region–phrase grounding.
-We implement this in the following three steps.
+\textbf{Local Disruption.} Although global disruption weakens both cross-modal alignment (image--text) and unimodal consistency (image--image), it may still fail to inject sufficient density and strength into specific grounded regions, as it primarily encourages large shifts in the overall embedding space.
+To address this limitation, we introduce \emph{local disruption}, which explicitly targets visual tokens associated with each noun phrase.
+We focus on noun phrases because they provide stable visual anchors, whereas verbs often depend on the visual evidence of related objects or body parts, e.g., a person's mouth and food for ``eating'', which can already be covered by noun-grounded patches.
+We further validate this design choice in Appendix~\ref{sec:additional_ablaction_study} (Table~\ref{tab:verb_ablation}).
+By concentrating perturbations on these tokens, local disruption increases perturbation density within grounded evidence regions, thereby breaking redundant region--phrase grounding.
+We implement this process in three steps.

 \textbf{Step 1: Noun Phrase Extraction.} Given a textual description $T_d$, we extract $N$ noun phrases $\{p_n\}_{n=1}^{N}$ using the SpaCy \texttt{en\_core\_web\_sm} model~\cite{spacy_en_core_web_sm}, which detects all noun chunks.
 We remove duplicates and stop words to ensure clean phrase sets.
 Here, $N \ge 1$ in all cases due to the presence of at least one noun phrase.